Daalder/demo-vue-storefront/README.md

 # $Daalder Shop UI #

-This is a demo of a shop implementation using the Daalder Api.
+This is a demo of a shop implementation using the Daalder API.
-It includes the most asential components needed for a basic webshop as Vue components.
+It includes the most essential components needed for a basic webshop using Vue components.

 ### Vue components include ###